Last-minute rush - Diana Marua goes shopping for her soon-to-come baby

 The condition can appear as brown, black, gray, red, or pink spots or patches.
 The spots are sometimes called age spots, sun spots, or liver spots.

-During their baby gender reveal; a blue and pink-themed party the couple was seen having a good time and wide smiles as they engaged their friends, family, and fans moments Diana has shared with the followers.
+During their baby gender reveal blue and pink-themed party, the couple was seen having a good time and wide smiles as they engaged their friends, family, and fans moments Diana has shared with the followers.

 Read Also